AyanaEx/LostSaga-Quest-Checker/README.md

-Quest Checker for bot discord, Use nodejs (Underline)
+Quest Checker for bot discord, Use nodejs
 =============

 #### First you add .env files